neekonsu/ChromHMM_Pipeline/README.md

 `$  chmod +x PREPROCESSING.sh`
 `$  ./PREPROCESSING.sh`

-# This project is an implementation of then following submodule
+# This project is an implementation of the following submodule
 # metadata_to_cmft: prepare IHEC and Roadmap data for ChromHMM
 (Scrape BED filenames and hyperlinks from GEO-NCBI ftp server)